 The only difference is the GPS Receiver can not be able to send out these signals to nearby towers and satellites when Wi-Fi or Mobile data is turned off but is still able to receive them regardless.

 If you happen to be in locations of poor network signals and your location services are turned on, expect to get fast rundowns of your device power.
-This is because your phone is constantly sending out and receiving signals and for the fact that the signals are weak it strains more causing a significant impact on battery power.
+This is because your phone is constantly sending out and receiving signals and the fact that the signals are weak it strains more causing a significant impact on battery power.

 Your phone will similarly lose less device power where the signals are strong and stable.

-If you are fond of using apps that rely on location such as google maps, uber among others, combined with other factors as mentioned earlier you will face fast cell phone battery power drains.
+If you are fond of using apps that rely on location such as google maps, uber among others, combined with other factors mentioned earlier you will face fast cell phone battery power drains.

-10. Outdated apps and software.
+10. Outdated Apps and Software